- Scientific names: Alosa alosa (Allis Shad) and Alosa fallax (Twaite Shad)

 - UK shore caught record: Allis Shad 4lb 120z / Twaite Shad 2lb 12oz [UK record currently suspended due to Endangered status].

 - IUCN status: LC (Least Concern) (but see below)

 - Distribution: Migrates between freshwater and saltwater throughout Europe and North Africa, although numbers are massively reduced and in the UK the shad is only found in very isolated rivers and estuaries.

 - Feeds on: Plankton and tiny invertebrates when young, eats small crustaceans and hunts small fish when older.

 - Description: Small, herring like fish.
 Single dorsal fin and deeply forked tail.
 Silvery appearance which can be darker on the back and fins.
 Scales are loose and very large.
 Spot pattern runs along flanks from gill covers, although this varies vastly between individual fish – in some fish fifteen spots can run all the way to the tail, in others the spots can be absent altogether.

 - Additional notes: Not to be confused with Scad.
-Shads are also a type of fishing lure, usually used from boats.
+Shads are also a type of fishing lure.

 Two Species – Allis and Twaite Shad